About My Musical Language (an imaginary Q & A)

 Q: Let's take a closer look at your scores.
 I see a lot of sharps and flats, but no key-signature.
 So is your music atonal – or what?

 A: No, my music is not atonal.
 But neither is it tonal in a traditional sense.
-Often, my music is a chromatically fluid continuum of tonalities: it’s more about the journey than the destination (although my pieces often have a way of ending up where they started).
+Often, my music is a chromatically fluid continuum of tonalities: it’s more about the journey than the destination.
 Sometimes, my music may seem to settle into a key-centre for a few bars, but it’s not long before it wanders off in a different direction.
-I don’t really think about keys when I’m composing – and performers needn’t worry about them, either.
-Often, worrying about key-centres in my music would be like worrying about which way is “up” if you’re floating in outer space.
+I don’t really think about keys when I’m composing – and performers needn’t be concerned about them, either.
+Often, trying to figure out key-centres in my music would be like trying to figure out which way is “up” if you’re floating in outer space.

 That said, I should also say that I do occasionally go to the opposite extreme, and write a piece that is fiercely loyal to its tonal centre.
 But in my catalogue, such pieces are the exception.